Egyptian Army Denies Reports About Helping Israel In Military Operations

 Date

-CAIRO, Nov 1 (NNN-MENA) – The Egyptian armed forces, yesterday, refuted claims circulating on social media that they were involved in supporting Israel's military operations.
+(MENAFN- IANS) Cairo, Nov 1 (IANS) The Egyptian armed forces refuted claims circulating on social media that they were involved in supporting Israel's military operations.

-The statement followed earlier remarks from Egypt's Press Centre, which, citing a high-level source, dismissed media reports, alleging that Alexandria port had received a shipment of military supplies for Israel.
+The statement followed earlier remarks from Egypt's Press Center citing a high-level source, which dismissed media reports alleging that Alexandria port had received a shipment of military supplies for Israel, Xinhua news agency reported.

-The Press Centre characterised the reports as false, stating, they were spread by“anti-country voices” aiming to undermine Egypt's historic support for the Palestinian people and their cause.– NNN-MENA
+The Press Center characterised the reports as false, stating they were spread by "anti-country voices" aiming to undermine Egypt's historic support for the Palestinian people and their cause.

 Legal Disclaimer: